Maddy091/buissness-card/README.md

-Practicing my development skills
-Built this Buisness Card using HTML and CSS
+Built an basic business card using HTML & CSS